 You should also make use of Subliminal Mind Training using the audio recordings on this site.

 This will give you a ZERO PRESSURE way to change your emotions.
 Subliminal recordings are full of positive suggestions and binaural frequencies that bypass your conscious processing to reprogram your subconscious mind directly.

 Click Here to download the audio that I personally recommend for your situation.

 I created it especially for you, a survivor of relationship with a Narcissist, so the hidden suggestions are associated directly with the pain and suffering you cope with.

-Using this unique formula will make your recovery process happen faster than it would otherwise.
+Using this unique formula will speed up your process of recovering from a relationship with Narcissist than it would otherwise.